Supplements & Ingredients

 How often should you take megadoses of vitamin C?

-Megadoses of vitamin C are often taken multiple times per day to maintain blood levels since it is rapidly excreted and has a short half-life .
+The frequency of megadosing depends on your goal, but most experts recommend taking multiple doses per day to maintain blood levels since it is rapidly excreted and has a short half-life .

 What’s the best time of day to take ascorbic acid for absorption?